Consumer Information and Policies

 Contact the Office of Financial Aid for estimated cost of attendance, including room and board, books and supplies, transportation, miscellaneous and personal allowances as well as tuition and fees.

 The University of Michigan-Dearborn has a tuition refund policy that stipulates the amount of tuition and fees that are refunded to a student who drops classes or withdraws during a term.
-This policy is published by the Office of Registration and Records.
+This policy is published by the Office of Registration and Records for each specific semester.
+A general policy on tuition and fees refund also appears on the Return to Title IV page.

 Students who withdraw from all classes at the university must notify the Office of Registration and Records/Enrollment Services and follow the withdrawal procedures posted by that office.